hornpondbrook/image.intensity.service/README.md

 -   **Structured JSON Logging**: All events are logged in a machine-readable JSON format, perfect for production monitoring.
 -   **Request Tracing**: Each request is assigned a unique ID (`X-Request-ID` header and `request_id` in response body) for improved logging and end-to-end traceability.
 -   **Performance Metrics**: The API response includes the request processing time (`duration_ms`) and the raw image size in bytes (`image_size_bytes`).
+-   **CORS Enabled**: The API is configured to accept cross-origin requests, allowing it to be called from any web frontend.
 -   **Containerized**: Comes with a `Dockerfile` for easy and consistent deployment.

 ## 3. Getting Started

 This section will guide you through running the service.